How does a mathematician think about and solve a problem?

 MathsCraft gives students and teachers the opportunity to experience this process for themselves, by grouping them with research mathematicians, and asking them to work through mathematical problems that are similar in style to actual research problems.

 MathsCraft sessions have been running since 2012, led by Anthony Harradine, ACEMS affiliate and Director of the Potts-Baker Institute at Prince Alfred College, Adelaide.

 Teacher Professional Development workshops

 Since 2016, ACEMS has been running annual professional development workshops for teachers, to give them the knowledge and resources needed to run MathsCraft sessions of their own.
 These 5-day immersive workshops see the attendees tackle the same sorts of problems that are given to students in the sessions, and analyse their experiences.
 The workshop also includes a MathsCraft session with school groups from the local area.

-So far 35 teachers, from Qld, NSW, Vic and SA, have attended and are now MathsCraft session leaders, running events for schools in their regions!
+Teachers across Australia and New Zealand have attended these workshops and are now MathsCraft session leaders, running events for schools in their regions.